blasvicco/search_api_solr_pro/README.md

 Module extension to prevent the entities being loaded from solr results in views by a query setting.

 #### Motivation:
-The well know module search_api_solr (https://www.drupal.org/project/search_api_solr) force the entities to beign loaded from the solr results in views ignoring if the user only want to display particularly fields that are already indexed in solr.
+The well know module search_api_solr (https://www.drupal.org/project/search_api_solr) force the entities to beign loaded from the solr results in views, ignoring if the user only want to display specific fields that are already indexed in solr.
 In that case we can improve the performance of view generation avoiding the load of the entities.

 #### Install module
-1. Download the folder and place it in the drupal module folder
+1. Clone the repo in the drupal module folder
 2. Activate the module in the drupal admin section extend
 ![Alt text](https://github.com/blasvicco/search_api_solr_pro/blob/master/img/install_module.png)
 3. Set the solr server backend to "Solr Pro"